History of Muhajirs: Pakistan Movement

 The Pakistan Movement started originally as the Aligarh Movement, and as a result, the British Indian Muslims (mostly Urdu-speakers) began to develop a secular political identity.
 Soon thereafter, the All India Muslim League was formed, which perhaps marked the beginning of the Pakistan Movement.
 Many of the top leadership of the movement were educated in Great Britain, with many of them educated at the Aligarh Muslim University.
 Many graduates of the Dhaka University soon also joined.
-In 1937, the Punjabis, Sindhis and Pushtuns rejected the “Muhajir” AIML.
+In 1937, the West Punjabis, Sindhis and Pushtuns rejected the AIML.
 Jinnah won in India's UP and elsewhere (with AIML second only to Congress in India overall), yet received almost absolute rejection in Pakistan.
 The largest support for independent Pakistan was from Muhajirs, chiefly from UP.
 Most of Pakistan's founders were Muhajirs.

 Migration

 It was the largest involuntary migration in human history, many Muslims migrating from India to Pakistan were killed by Hindus and Sikhs, many Muslims lost their families.
 However, the Muslims struck back and killed many innocent Hindus and Sikhs as well, who were migrating from Pakistan to India.